-->

 Here’s the part that should make every tech leader sit up straight: these two developments are not competing.
 They’re complementary.

 Forward-thinking enterprises are already exploring hybrid approaches.
-Sensitive workloads that involve customer health data, proprietary strategy documents, or regulated financial information run through Apple-style private compute environments.
+Sensitive workloads that involve customer health data, proprietary documents, or regulated financial information run through Apple-style private compute environments.
 Everything else, especially workloads that benefit from massive scale and rapid iteration, runs on Bedrock’s governed infrastructure.

 This isn’t about choosing sides.
 It’s about finally having proper tools for different classes of problems.